RENDING THE VEIL

 How do you see?

 Jesus lives in the physical world but perceives from the spiritual world.
-This perception becomes a component of soul growth attributed to the Way of the Hasidic.
-Likewise, it is helpful to look at the world from the inside out—get oriented to the kingdom within—instead of viewing from the outside-in as Mary and Martha do.
+Likewise for us, it is helpful to look at the world from the inside out—get oriented to seeing from the kingdom within—instead of viewing from the outside-in as Mary and Martha do.
 Witnessing the spirit move, or seeing with new clarity, allows for assuming the substance of wisdom bit by bit, and should be one expected result when sowing good seed.
-The confines of physical perception is lifted to reveal a more knowing spiritual perception.
-In the broader sense, this defines soul development.
-This orientation to soul development assists on a spiritual level of decision-making instead of reacting in fear or disappointment, to cull the wheat from the chaff, and in that sense is perceptive, analytical.
-The calm and wise reserve we often see in Jesus demonstrates this wisdom.
+Within this process the confines of physical perception are lifted to reveal a more knowing spiritual perception, as we observe with Jesus.

 ‘Do you render taxes’ does not become a question about taxes or even money.
 You render unto each thing that which is proper and unto another something else—“render unto Caesar that which is Caesar’s and unto God that which is God’s (Mt.
 22.21).”
 The attempt to align Rome against him for encouraging non-payment of taxes, or the people against him because Jesus espoused that they should pay, fails.